How I built a $5/month AI lead bot that replaced a $99/month SaaS tool

 The Problem with Off-The-Shelf Tools

-I first researched popular WhatsApp automation tools.
+I first researched popular WhatsApp automation tools and shortlisted to two tools.
 Here is what I found:

 | Tool | Cost | Why I Rejected It |